Tensorleap-hub/celebA/README.md

 _Gender and Age Accuracies per labels combination_

-The data counts distribution in the training set is in accordance to the model predictions 'Young' samples consist of around 77% of the data and for 'Male' samples consist around of 42%.
+The data labels distribution  in the training set is imbalanced, particularly to 'Age'.
+'Young' samples consist of around 77% of the data and 'Male' samples consist around of 42%.

-The data is imbalanced, particularly to 'Age', which might have caused the model to be more likely to predict 'Female' and 'Young'.
+This might have caused the model to be more biased, likely to predict 'Female' and 'Young' rather than 'Male' and 'Non-Young' .
 Now we can fine-tune the model using a weighted loss function or by choosing a sampling method that will balance the distribution (upsampling/ downsampling) to improve the performance.

 ![Untitled](images/AgeGenderCountTrainSet.png)
 _Data samples count per label_